Health economics: Healthcare markets

 Although assumptions of textbook models of economic markets apply reasonably well to healthcare markets, there are important deviations.
-Many states have created risk pools in which relatively healthy enrollees subsidise the care of the rest.
+Many states have created risk pools in which relatively healthy enrollees subsidize the care of the rest.
 Insurers must cope with adverse selection which occurs when they are unable to fully predict the medical expenses of enrollees; adverse selection can destroy the risk pool.
 Features of insurance market risk pools, such as group purchases, preferential selection ("cherry-picking"), and preexisting condition exclusions are meant to cope with adverse selection.

 Insured patients are naturally less concerned about healthcare costs than they would if they paid the full price of care.
-The resulting moral hazard drives up costs, as shown by the famous RAND Health Insurance Experiment.
+The resulting moral hazard drives up costs, as shown by the RAND Health Insurance Experiment.
 Insurers use several techniques to limit the costs of moral hazard, including imposing copayments on patients and limiting physician incentives to provide costly care.
 Insurers often compete by their choice of service offerings, cost-sharing requirements, and limitations on physicians.

 Consumers in healthcare markets often lack adequate information about what services they need to buy and which providers offer the best value proposition.
 Health economists have documented a problem with supplier induced demand, whereby providers base treatment recommendations on economic, rather than medical criteria.
 Researchers have also documented substantial "practice variations", whereby the treatment also on service availability to rein in inducement and practice variations.

 Some economists argue that requiring doctors to have a medical license constrains inputs, inhibits innovation, and increases cost to consumers while largely only benefiting the doctors themselves.

-Economic Rationale for Government Intervention in the Healthcare Markets

-Folland, Godman, and Stino the authors of the book, The Economics of Health and Health Care lists several separate and independent reasons for governments intervening in health-care systems rather than leaving it to the private market forces.